 Financial Considerations

-The fees to cover a private defense attorney’s services are costly, and a defendant who chooses to go to trial will pay much more for his or her defense than one who chooses to accept a plea bargain.
+The fees to cover a private defense attorney’s services are costly, and a defendant who chooses to go to trial will pay much more for their defense than one who chooses to accept a plea bargain.
 A plea deal avoids the time and expense of a trial, especially for a defendant who expects to be found guilty anyway.

 Avoidance of Embarrassment & Publicity

-A trial tends to put a defendant in the spotlight by revealing private details of his or her life to friends, associates, and acquaintances that they would otherwise not share.
-This information can bring embarrassment to a defendant and his or her family.
+A trial tends to put a defendant in the spotlight by revealing private details of their life to friends, associates, and acquaintances that they would otherwise not share.
+This information can bring embarrassment to a defendant and their family.

 While a plea bargain is still a part of public record, it’s much less memorable than a highly publicized trial.
-Agreeing to a plea means that the prosecution will likely discontinue its investigation into a defendant’s past if there could be other skeletons in the closet that he or she doesn’t wish to have discovered.
+Agreeing to a plea means that the prosecution will likely discontinue its investigation into a defendant’s past if there could be other skeletons in the closet that the defendant doesn’t wish to have discovered.

 A plea bargain may also protect other potential defendants, such as in cases where one person takes the blame for another in order to protect them from prosecutorial investigation.